bmorris3/owls-app/README.rst

 Institute.
 LCviz supports quite advanced workflows that we won't summarize here -- check out their docs at the link above.

+The large red points are OWLS measurements.
+The small black measurements are from the Mount Wilson Observatory (MWO) HK project by Olin Wilson and collaborators.
+The blue model in the S-index time series viewer is a three-term sinusoid with the fundamental period set to the period at maximum power in the Lomb-Scargle periodogram for the MWO observations, for periods between between 5 and 15 years.
+The blue model is not trained on the OWLS observations.

 How are the echelle orders normalized?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^